adity1raut/GREAT-NINZA/README.md

-# Great Ninja

-## This is a 24-hour offline hackathon

 ## Project Overview

 I am creating an Admission Assistant Chatbot that provides college-related data and much more.
 This intelligent assistant helps prospective students find information about colleges, courses, admission processes, and other educational resources.